 By this time the industry in Africa was becoming more diverse, although reliable communication with the wilds of Africa was still a challenge.
 Telex had become a thing of the past, but fax was still crucial for communication with suppliers, and hand-written vouchers provided proof of booked holiday arrangements.
 Whilst mobile phones were a new phenomenon in the UK, networks in Africa barely existed.
 Radio communication was everything in the bush, and reliability from local operators was critical for the success of a safari.
 Arriving into an airstrip in the middle of the hot, dusty African bush to the sight of a battered Land Rover and a waving guide was nearly as exciting as seeing your first big cat!

 Back in the UK, the travel industry was developing fast, and ATTA was formed (African Travel and Tourism Association).
-Bill sat as the inaugural chairman, and a few years later I sat on the board.
+Bill sat as chairman for a few years, after which I sat on the board.
 The industry was small and social, and everyone seemed to know each other.
 At the same time the World Wide Web was emerging to transform the world we lived and worked in.